matt-blodgett/qtrpi/README.md

 <br>

 If building QtBase fails try the following steps:
-1. Use `git clean -dfx` in the qtbase module folder
-2. Install any missing dependencies on the device
+1. Install any missing dependencies on the device
-3. Tweak the `./configure` variables used
+2. Tweak the `./configure` variables used
-4. Retry the build
+3. Retry the build with `./qtrpi.py build --rebuild`

-## Configuring QTCreator:
+## Configuring QtCreator:
 Source Reference: [wiki.qt.io/RasperryPi2EGLFS](https://wiki.qt.io/RaspberryPi2EGLFS)

 Once qtbase is successfully built, use the following steps to configure QtCreator to build and deploy automatically to the device.